 Send an email or letter to local, state/province and national leaders urging them to bring CCS to the top of energy policy agendas.
 Not sure what to say?
 Use our sample letter/email to get started.

-Cory Channon is an International Representative with the International Brotherhood of Boilermakers in Canada.
+Cory Channon is the International Director of Climate Change Policy Solutions for the M.O.R.E Work Investment Fund with the International Brotherhood of Boilermakers.
 A member of the Boilermakers since 1986, he served as a representative with Local 146 (Edmonton, Alberta) for four years prior to his appointment as an International Rep, in 2003.
 In 2014, he was appointed Assistant to the International President and Assistant Director of Construction Sector Operations, Canada.
 Channon currently sits on the Executive Board of the Building and Construction Trades Council of Canada.
 He represents the International Brotherhood of Boilermakers as a member of the Global CCS Institute.